ARTICLE UPDATED ON JULY 29, 2023

-- Modular Design: A robotic palletizer is much more modular than traditional forms of automated palletizing.
+- Modular Design: A automatic robot palletizer is much more modular than traditional forms of automated palletizing.
 Largely self-contained, robotic arms fit in smaller areas and multiple robotic arms can work simultaneously on the same product line or on different product lines.
 They can also switch between programming for different products and pallet plans easily, allowing for flexibility as demanded.
-This enables warehouse layouts and workflows to evolve in step with changes in the supply chain, business model, and even daily operations.

-- Synergy: Integrating robotic palletizers into existing spaces and into existing production flow is relatively easy as they are self-contained units.
-Robotic palletizers and Autonomous Guided Vehicles (AGVs) can service newly established smaller-scale production lines alongside an existing large-scale automated palletizer, allowing for easy testing of new products that doesn’t disrupt existing operations.
+- Seamless Integration: Integrating automatic robot palletizers into existing spaces and into existing production flow is relatively easy, as they are self-contained units.
+Robotic palletizers and Autonomous Guided Vehicles (AGVs) can service newly established smaller-scale production lines alongside an existing large-scale automated palletizer, allowing for easy testing of new products without disruption to existing operations.
 Companies can begin piloting and testing new products, packaging, and supply chain models while continuing existing product lines and servicing existing customers.

 Optimizing Robotic Palletizing for Your Supply Chain

-Plastic pallets have the consistent dimensions and weight needed for automated warehouse systems to work reliably time after time.
-Plastic pallets retain their weight and dimensions regardless of environmental factors.
-This translates into fewer variables that can cause automation downtime and less troubleshooting and reprogramming to account for variables.
-Plastic pallets also weigh far less than wood pallets at under 50 pounds and lack the steel nails and screws that hold wood pallets together.
-These two factors reduce wear and tear on automated machinery, as well as damage due to jams.
-Plastic pallets are the ideal shipping platform to help your business gain the maximum benefits of robotic palletizing and optimize the advantages of warehouse automation.
+Plastic pallets have the consistent dimensions and weight needed for automated warehouse systems to remain reliable and efficient.
+They retain their weight and dimensions regardless of environmental factors, which translates into fewer variables that can impact automated systems and less troubleshooting and reprogramming along the way.
+Plastic pallets also weigh far less than wood-block pallets, around 50 pounds, and lack the steel nails and screws that hold wood pallets together – reducing the risk of damage to automated machinery.